about lost-n-found youth

 Lost-n-Found Youth was started by a group of local Atlanta activists.
 They were turned away when attempting to place queer youth into local shelters and youth aid programs, and resolved that something needed to be done to address the immediate need.

-They called a public town hall meeting and invited these local homeless youth support agencies to express outrage and determine what resources existed.
-The meeting made clear that no organization was specifically actively working to take LGBTQ homeless youth off the street.
-Rick and others assembled in November 2011 with the support of the Sisters of Perpetual Indulgence to establish a privately funded emergency shelter, and the Saint Lost and Found project (now Lost-n-Found Youth, Inc.) was born.
+They called a public town hall meeting and invited these local unhoused youth support agencies to express outrage and determine what resources existed.
+The meeting made clear that no organization was specifically actively working to take unhoused LGBTQ+ youth off the street.
+The group assembled in November 2011 to establish a privately funded emergency shelter, and the Saint Lost and Found project (now Lost-n-Found Youth, Inc.) was born.

 Lost-N-Found Youth Executive Team